 Registered users are given the opportunity to download any article.

 The site tracks the number of times each article is viewed by anyone.
-It also tracks which registered users have downloaded which articles.
+It also tracks the number of articles download by registered users.

 The number of views and downloads are tracked to determine what content is the most popular so that those areas can be expanded if/when it is applicable.

 The name "Atlas" has two connotations.
 First, Atlas, the Greek Mythology figure, is often depicted as holding the weight of the world on his shoulders.
 Every entrepreneur and manager has felt that way when dealing with issues that seem to crop up unexpectedly, perhaps daily.
 The second connotation involves a road atlas.
 When one is trying to find a route to a destination, they select only the map or maps of interest and focus their attention on those details.
 Users should follow suit and select only the articles of interest to them to help them arrive at their desired destination or decision.

 When first envisioning a new company or even a new product, it is easy to focus on "How great it is going to be."
 Once actual work begins, the reality sets in and operational challenges appear that seem to require immediate attention.
 It is, indeed, hard to run any organization.